 If you are worried about SIDS, please come see us.

 At Westchester Health, one of our top priorities is to do everything we can to prevent SIDS.
-If you’re concerned about the possibility of your baby succumbing to SIDS, please come in and meet with us.
+If you’re concerned about the possibility of your baby succumbing to SIDS, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 From our years of experience with all kinds of babies, we have advice, guidance and support to give you information and more importantly, peace of mind.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.